Almost a decade back, building mobile-friendly websites was the main challenge.

 However, you can build a mobile app without coding.
 Codeless app-making tools like AppMySite enable you to use your WordPress website as a foundation to build an app.

-These no-code solutions are desirable partly because they reduce the cost of development, expedite the process, and make app making more straightforward.
+These no-code solutions are desirable partly because they reduce the development cost, expedite the process, and make app-making more straightforward.

 There are many no-code app-making solutions you can use to launch your app.
-You must make sure that the tool you select matches your development needs.
+Make sure that the tool you select matches your development needs.

 In conclusion